-• 12.7 million people in need of humanitarian assistance
+• 10.8 million Ukrainians in need of humanitarian assistance in 2026.

 How to help Ukraine